Serrof/swiftt/README.md

 ## Features
 ### In a nutshell
-*swiftt* is a pure Python library implementing the so-called Taylor Differential Algebra (TDA), as formalized by Berz [3, Chapter 2] and whose pillars are:
+*swiftt* is a pure-Python, object-oriented library implementing the so-called Taylor Differential Algebra (TDA), as formalized by Berz [3, Chapter 2] and whose pillars are:

 - Multivariate Automatic Differentiation (AD) at arbitrary order.